The Current State of Church Construction: Overcoming Challenges

 Among 15 materials that feed into the Producer Price Index for construction cost changes, 11 materials have seen prices decrease in the third quarter of 2022.
 And among the other four, none have increased more than 4.5 percent.
 The latest three-month results show clear signs of moderation.

 According to Larry Dignan, Editor-in-Chief at Celonis Media, supply chain conditions are expected to improve in 2023 compared to 2022 and 2021, but executives in multiple industries say their companies will focus on resiliency and optimization as conditions remain fragile.
-Based on comments from executives that were made in a series of earnings conference calls in recent weeks, here are the key takeaways for state of church construction:

 An important reminder for church leaders during these tumultuous economic times is that God’s Kingdom is not dependent on the economy.
 Our great God hasn’t stopped moving and we should not either.
 We pray that you and your ministry will be blessed beyond your understanding in 2023 and beyond.